-In this paper, we propose \emph{cross-modal transformers} consisting of a novel cross-modal transformer encoder architecture along with a multi-scale one-dimensional convolutional neural network (1D CNN) for automatic representation learning.
-The major contributions of our work presented in this paper are summarized below: \begin{itemize} \item We propose two cross-modal transformers: 1) Epoch cross-modal transformer and 2) Sequence cross-modal transformer to solve the problem of sleep stage classification under two classification schemes which are one-to-one and many-to-many classification. \item Multi-scale 1D-CNNs are leveraged in our method to learn the feature representations from the raw signals of each modality.
-This enables our model to learn an optimal feature representation by considering both local and global features to achieve better performance compared to the hand-crafted features. \item A novel cross-modal transformer encoder architecture to learn both intra-modal temporal attention, i.e., attention between time steps within a feature representation of a modality, and cross-modal attention, i.e., attention between each modalities.
+To overcome the limitations of past works and to improve interpretability of deep learning based sleep staging algorithms, we propose \emph{cross-modal transformers}.
+Cross-modal transformers consists of a cross-modal transformer encoder architecture along with a multi-scale one-dimensional convolutional neural network (1D CNN) for automatic representation learning.
+The major contributions of our work presented in this paper are summarized below: \begin{itemize} \item We propose two cross-modal transformers: 1) Epoch cross-modal transformer and 2) Sequence cross-modal transformer to solve the problem of sleep stage classification under two classification schemes which are one-to-one and many-to-many classification. \item Our method employs a two-stage process: initially, it learns representations directly from the raw signals of each modality, which then followed by our cross-modal transformer architecture.
+We utilize existing multi-scale 1D-CNN architecture and adapted towards our specific task in the initial stage to learn an optimal feature representation by considering both local and global features. \item A cross-modal transformer encoder architecture to learn both intra-modal temporal attention, i.e., attention between time steps within a feature representation of a modality, and cross-modal attention, i.e., attention between each modalities.
 The sequence cross-modal transformer consists of an additional block to learn inter-epoch attention, i.e., attention between adjacent epochs. \item A simple yet an effective method based on attention mechanisms to enable interpretation of the model's predictions.
-The proposed method is capable of learning and interpreting: 1) intra-modal relationships, 2) cross-modal relationships and 3) inter-epoch relationships. \item Our sequence cross-modal transformers outperform the state-of-the-art methods with a comparable reduction in the number of parameters as can be seen in Fig.~\ref{fig:plot_comparison}.
+The proposed method is capable of learning and interpreting: 1) intra-modal relationships, 2) cross-modal relationships and 3) inter-epoch relationships. \item The performance of our sequence cross-modal transformers is on-par with the state-of-the-art methods with a comparable reduction in the number of parameters as can be seen in Fig.~\ref{fig:plot_comparison}.

 \item Our method requires lesser time to train and has a smaller model footprint in terms of parameters compared to the state-of-the-art methods. \end{itemize}